okaminu/event-publisher/README.md

 eventPublisher.subscribe('lunchtime', fun); # subscribe to event
 eventPublisher.notify('lunchtime'); # publish event
 eventPublisher.unsubscribe('lunchtime', fun); # remove single subscription
-eventPublisher.unsubscribeAll('lunchtime'); # or remove all subscriptions
+eventPublisher.unsubscribeAll('lunchtime'); # or remove all subscriptions for an event
 ```

 Subscribe and notify with event argument: